NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ### Image Capture Example

-In this example, we will copy out thermal image frames to a BMP file located on a MicroSD card using the SD library.
+In this example, we will copy out thermal image frames to individual BMP files located on a MicroSD card using the SD library.
 Note that you will need a MicroSD card reader module for this example to work.
 Both the FLiR module and MicroSD card reader module will be on the same SPI lines, just using different chip enable pins/wires.

 ```Arduino
 #include "LeptonFLiR.h"